Yorkshire and the Humber: East and North

-Nestlé in the UK are based in York, with Mackintosh's operations in Halifax.
+Nestlé in the UK are based in York, alonside The Original Baker In Malton, with Mackintosh's operations in Halifax.
 Persimmon plc (the UK's second largest builder of houses, building around 14,000 houses in 2014) is at the A19/A64 Fulford Interchange.
 The Shepherd Building Group (who own Portakabin), and Portasilo, which makes bulk handling equipment such as silos, are in Huntington off the A1036 in the east of York; AlphaGraphics UK are next door (formerly in Seamer), and to Monks Cross retail park.
 London North Eastern Railway has its headquarters in York.
 Terry's chocolate was closed in September 2005 by its new owner Kraft Foods, and production moved to Poland.
 Costcutter is based on the A1079 in Dunnington.
 Best Western Hotels UK are based at Clifton Without.
 CPP Group (credit card insurance) are on Holgate Park on the A59 in the north-west of the city centre; Aviva have a large site on Rougier Street (B1227) for equity release, life insurance, and pensions.

 Rolawn at the Laveracks Industrial Estate on the B1228 in Elvington is Europe's largest producer of lawn turf, with its Medallion brand being the UK market leader.
 DBS National Security Vetting is at Imphal Barracks in Fulford on the A19.
 Tangerine Confectionery is off the A59, in Acomb Ings in the west of York, which makes toffee and fudge; its old site on Coppergate is now Jorvik Viking Centre; the neighbouring British Sugar plant closed in 2007.
 Sherbet fountains have been made in York since 1925; the brand was bought by Tangerine from Cadbury in 2008.
 York Handmade Brick Company, who have supplied bricks for The Shard and railway station are based in the village of Alne, north of York.